Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Recollections on moduli of surfaces

 \begin{rem} Many further variations in the above set-up are possible.
 We could have replaced diffeomorphisms with homeomorphisms throughout, without changing the situation: the natural homomorphism $ \mathrm{Diff}_\partial(S_{g,n}) \to \mathrm{Homeo}_\partial(S_{g,n}) $ is a homotopy equivalence.
-(This would have the advantage of excising all references to collars from the discussions.)
+(This would have the advantage of excising all references to collars from the discussions, and in \S\ref{stack of surface bundles} one could work with topological stacks, which are perhaps less exotic than differentiable stacks.)
 Perhaps more importantly, the connected components of $\mathrm{Diff}_\partial(S_{g,n})$ are contractible, except for a few low-genus exceptions.
 In fact, these diffeomorphism groups have contractible connected components precisely when the corresponding algebro-geometric moduli stack is of Deligne--Mumford type.
 In these cases we could therefore have replaced $\mathrm{Diff}_\partial(S_{g,n})$ with $\pi_0\,\mathrm{Diff}_\partial(S_{g,n})=\mathrm{Mod}_g^n$, the \emph{mapping class group}.
 These facts are classical in surface topology and are due to work of many people, in particular Teichm\"uller \cite{teichmuller}, Earle--Eells \cite{earle-eells}, and Hamstrom \cite{hamstrom}.
 For a textbook account, see Farb--Margalit \cite[Chapter 1]{farbmargalit}. \end{rem}